 There was a poor and simple man who regularly visited a certain church, and there pray on his knees before a large crucifix.
 When he was asked why his lips never moved while praying before the cross he said, "I just look at him, and he looks at me."
 Words had given way to contemplation.
 Those who look long enough at Christ, will finally become like Christ, seeing him as he really is.

-This is one of the many post-resurrection appearances of Jesus, except that here more than elsewhere, he stresses that he is real, that all has happened as foretold in scripture and was part of a divine plan.
-One of our basic attitudes towards God is one of fear.
-The first time the Bible mentions fear is when Adam and Eve sinned.
-It says that they hid, because they were afraid.
-From then on, most messages from God begin with the words Fear not; be not afraid.
-This was even said to Mary, as it was to the shepherds.
-It is reckoned that Jesus used this expression several dozen times throughout the gospels.
-When the apostles cried Out to him in the storm, he replied, "Why did you fear, Oh you of little faith?"
-Today's gospel speaks of the apostles being terribly frightened.
-This seems strange, as the reason for the fear is the one person who had always been their best friend.
-This fear certainly shows up the limitations of our humanity.
-It was always a put-down, when I was a child, to be told that I was afraid of my shadow.
+This is one of the several post-resurrection appearances of Jesus, but more than elsewhere, here he stresses that he is real, that everything has happened as foretold in scripture and was part of a divine plan.
+A common attitude towards God is one of fear.
+It goes back to when Adam and Eve sinned in the garden, and they hid, because they were afraid.
+But in the Bible most messages from God begin with the words Fear not; be not afraid.
+This was said to Mary, as it was to the shepherds; and Jesus used this expression many times throughout the gospels.
+When the apostles cried out in terror during a storm, he replied, "Why did you fear, Oh you of little faith?"
+Today's gospel shows the apostles still afraid, uncertain if Jesus had really come back from the dead..

 If we look back over our lives most of us will find something or other that we very much regret.
 We might remember speaking or acting in ways that hurt or damaged others.
 We might be aware of not doing something that we could have done and, that in our heart of hearts, wanted to do.
 Sometimes these experiences of personal failure can leave us very burdened.
 We can find it hard to move on from them; they trouble us and we struggle to be free of them.
 They can weight heavily on us and drain us of energy.
 We can find ourselves going back in memory to them over and over again.